Charizard17/chest_escape/README.md

 2. High scores: Here, you can view the highest scores achieved by players.
 Compete with others to see who can escape the most boxes and secure a top position on the leaderboard.

 3. Settings: Customize the game according to your preferences in the settings page.
-Adjust sound effects, difficulty levels, or any other game settings to enhance your gaming experience.
+Adjust sound effects or background music to enhance your gaming experience.

 ## Installation and Usage